 Influencer marketing is not just another form of paid advertising.
 It is an opportunity to build a genuine relationship with the most authoritative people in your domain.
 The best influencers are the ones who take time to understand your offerings and partner with you in increasing your brand visibility while creating content that enhances their own reputation.

 Your influencer may not always want to go with a content strategy created by your team.
 He/she knows their audience best.
-Therefore, it is wise to collaborate with your influencer to create blog posts, podcasts, or webinars that appeal to his/her audience and advocate your business.
+Therefore, it is wise to collaborate with your influencer to create blog posts, record podcasts, or webinars that appeal to his/her audience and advocate your business.

 For instance, software solutions provider, SAP, used the joint content strategy to promote its Sapphire conference.
 They teamed up with influencers across various industry domains to create solid content for this event, thereby engaging nearly 80 thousand domain influencers.